kshedden/stats206/introds/content/topics/types_of_data.md

 An _ordinal_ variable is one that takes on values that can be ordered, but are not quantifiable to arbitrarily high precision.
 A common ordinal variable is educational attainment.
-This variable is often coded as (i) did not complete high school, (ii) graduated from high school, (iii) completed some college, (iv) graduated from college, (v) completed some advanced or professional training beyond college.
-Note that in this setting, a person belongs to the highest level that is applicable, so that a person who completed college is in group (iv) even though they also have a high school degree.
+This variable is often coded as (1) did not complete high school, (2) graduated from high school, (3) completed some college, (4) graduated from college, (5) completed some advanced or professional training beyond college.
+Note that in this setting, a person belongs to the highest level that is applicable, so that a person who completed college is in group (4) even though they also have a high school degree.
 Unlike a nominal variable, which cannot be ordered, there is a meaningful ordering for variables such as educational attainment.